test-kitchen/kitchen-google/README.md

 (e.g. 123456789012@developer.gserviceaccount.com - not the project
 owner's email address).

-If you have not [set up SSH keys for your GCE environment](https://developers.google.com/compute/docs/instances#sshkeys), you must also do that prior to using kitchen-gce.
-Also, you will likely want to add your GCE SSH keys to ssh-agent prior to converging any instances.
+If you are not using the `public_key_path` setting (see below) and have not [set up SSH keys for your GCE environment](https://developers.google.com/compute/docs/instances#sshkeys), you must also do that prior to using kitchen-gce.
+Also, you will likely want to add your SSH keys to ssh-agent prior to converging any instances.

 ## Installation